tahsirmunna/patients_journey/README.md

 `data/:` Contains raw datasets used in the pipeline and generated all reports in one .csv file.

 `example_generation/:` Includes one example of the generation with English translation.

-`exploratory_results/:` Stores results from exploratory data analysis including a table of the most frequent terms and the number of terms in the generated reports, topic distribution plots, and word cloud plots to visualize the most frequent terms in the generated reports.

 `module/:` Contains core functions for data processing.